What Angel Investors Look for Before Backing a Startup

 8. Willingness to Listen and Learn

-Angel investors aren’t investing in ideas alone; they’re investing in people.
+Angel investors aren’t investing in ideas alone; they’re investing in you.
 Founders who listen, adapt, and respond to feedback demonstrate coachability, a critical element of angel investing requirements.

 Founder surveys consistently list coachability among the top traits investors seek.
 Early success depends on collaboration rather than rigid thinking.